1. DEFINITIONS AND INTERPRETATION

 15. BUYER’S CANCELLATION

-Unless otherwise agreed by the Seller in writing, the Buyer shall have no right to cancel an order which has been accepted by the Seller.
-If a right of cancellation is expressly reserved to the Buyer, such right of cancellation must be exercised by notice in writing from the Buyer to the Seller within the time frame the subject of that agreement or, if no such time frame is stipulated, not later than 7 days prior to the estimated date of shipment by the manufacturer or the Seller as the case may be.
-Unless otherwise agreed between the Buyer and the Seller, upon cancellation prior to shipment any deposit paid by the Buyer shall be forfeited to the manufacturer or the Seller (as the case may be).
+For major stock purchases (Boats, Trailers, Motors) unless otherwise agreed by the Seller in writing, the Buyer shall have no right to cancel an order which has been accepted by the Seller.
+If a right of cancellation is expressly reserved to the Buyer, such right of cancellation must be exercised by notice in writing from the Buyer to the Seller within the time frame the subject of that agreement or, if no such time frame is stipulated, not later than 7 days prior to the estimated date of shipment by the manufacturer.
+Unless otherwise agreed between the Buyer and the Seller, upon cancellation prior to shipment any deposit paid by the Buyer shall be forfeited to the Seller.

 - The Seller makes no express warranties under or in connection with these terms and conditions or any supplied under them, except to the extent of any written warranty that accompanies the goods at the time of supply.